Wuppertaler

 had been formed in 1880 as a gymnastics club, going on to play regional

-football and then progressing to the top level Oberliga West in 1947 before
+football and then progressing to the top-level Oberliga West in 1947 before

-Elberfeld emerged as a football club in 1905 and competed in the early rounds
+dropping down to 2.
+Oberliga West in 1950.
+SSV Elberfeld emerged as a football club in 1905 and competed in the early rounds of the national championship in the early 1930s.

-of the national championship in the early 1930’s.
 German football was divided

-into sixteen top flight Gauliga’s under Third Reich rule in 1933.
+into sixteen top-flight Gauligas under Third Reich rule in 1933.
 SSV were

-placed in Gauliga Niederrhein.
+placed in the Gauliga Niederrhein.
+The club

-played at level in 1936-37 and 1937-38 before being rechristened as SSV 04
+played at the level in 1936-37 and 1937-38 before being rechristened as SSV 04

 Wuppertal and playing two more seasons at that level before being relegated in

-1940.
 SSV had one further Gauliga campaign before eventually slipping down to

-Wuppertaler were relegated in 1957-58 before returning for the final Oberliga
+Despite this, Wuppertaler were relegated in 1957-58 before returning for the final Oberliga

 season of 1962-63.
 ‘Die Löwen’ went on a run in the DFB-Pokal, reaching the